 The closing moments of the match were both inexplicable and, from a neutral’s point of view, anti-climactic.
 Fitzroy’s defence, which hitherto had withstood wave upon wave of attacking pressure from the Students, wilted completely, In the space of less than ten minutes Ratz, Matthews, Harkopf, MacLeod and Athol Tymms all goaled so that when the final bell rang out University had procured victory by an astonishing 36 point margin, 13.14 (92) to 8.8 (56).

 University went on to win a total of 10 (out of 18) matches in 1910 to finish sixth.
-In rounds 12, 13 and 14 the side was in the top four.
+In rounds twelve, thirteen and fourteen the side was in the top four.
 Fitzroy had a poor season by the club’s lofty standards and managed just 5 wins which was only good enough for eighth place.

 After the 1910 season University’s fortunes declined markedly and rapidly. in 1911 the club received a kick in the teeth from which it never recovered as the VFL decided, on a 16-4 majority, to rescind its rule prohibiting payments to players.
 Melbourne and University were the only clubs to vote against the measure (all clubs had two delegates each).

 The writing was on the wall for the Students.
 In 1911 they won just 1 game, finishing last.
 It was an identical story in 1912, and then in the club's final two seasons, 1913 and '14, they failed to record a single win.
 All told the side lost every one of its last 51 games to finish with an overall VFL success rate of 22.2% (compared to 48.1% over its first three seasons).